aranetic/process-pst/README.md

 found in `custodian1` will be converted to RFC822 format and stored in `custodian1`, and any attachments will be extracted.

-We also interested in supporting simple text extraction and other loadfile formats, including Concordance- and Summation-compatible loadfiles.
+We are also interested in supporting simple text extraction and other loadfile formats, including Concordance- and Summation-compatible loadfiles.
 Your patches are extremely welcome!